centau/ecr/docs/api/Pool.md

 title: Pool
 ---

-Stores all entities and values for a single component type.
+The core datastructure used by the registry internally to store entities and component values for each component type.

 ## Properties